Connect with others who understand.

 Orthostatic hypotension can also be a sign that you’re badly dehydrated and your blood volume is low.
 Severe dehydration can occur after prolonged spells of sweating or vomiting.

-If you experience orthostatic hypotension for long periods of time, or every time you stand up, you should talk to your neurology expert.
-They can determine whether this symptom is related to multiple sclerosis and work with you to find the best way of managing it.
+If you experience orthostatic hypotension for long periods of time or every time you stand up, you should talk to your neurologist (doctor specializing in the brain, spinal cord, and nerves).
+They can determine whether this symptom is related to MS and work with you to find the best way of managing it.

 There are a number of ways to manage orthostatic hypotension associated with MS. You may need to work with both a neurologist and a cardiologist to determine the best approaches or treatments for you.